Every Monday I'll be sharing a tip from Effective Virtual Conversations with the hope that it will be useful in your work.

 Follow us on Twitter @Teams365

-Connect with us to be the first to know more about launch events around my newest book - Effective Virtual Conversations - coming out later this summer.
+Pick up a copy of EVC at Amazon - Effective Virtual Conversations.
 Setting your team up for success is one of dozens of topics covered throughout the book.
 Eight questions you want to ask your team before every meeting is also covered.